Northern front of the Russian invasion of Ukraine: Stalemate (11–15 March)

-Ukrainian counter offensive (16 March – 4 April)
+Ukrainian counteroffensive (16 March – 4 April)

 On 16 March, the Ukrainian government announced that its forces had begun a counter-offensive to repel Russian forces approaching Kyiv.
 Fighting took place in Bucha, Hostomel, and Irpin.
 Russian forces conducted only limited attacks northwest of Kyiv.

-On 17 March, Ukraine's Defense Ministry announced that Russian forces made "no significant advances around Kyiv in the past 24–48 hours" and had resorted to "chaotic" shelling.
+On 17 March, Ukraine's Defense Ministry announced that Russian forces had made "no significant advances around Kyiv in the past 24–48 hours" and had resorted to "chaotic" shelling.
 A British military intelligence report added that Russian forces suffered "heavy losses" while making "minimal progress".

-On 18 March, Ukraine blocked Russia’s two main routes for attacking the capital city as the latter was abandoning "offensive actions" around Brovary and Boryspil.
+On 18 March, Ukraine blocked Russia's two main routes for attacking the capital city as the latter was abandoning "offensive actions" around Brovary and Boryspil.
 Ukraine worked on strengthening a third line of defense around the capital, while Russian forces were "cynically shooting" at infrastructure facilities.

 By 19 March, Russia was attempting to consolidate control over the area they occupied, while more efforts were made to resupply and reinforce units' static positions.
 Maxar imagery showed Russian forces digging trenches and revetments in Kyiv Oblast.

-On 20 March, Russian missiles struck a number of areas in the capital, including what Russia described as a "Ukrainian special forces training center".
+On 20 March, Russian missiles struck a number of areas in the capital and what Russia described as a "Ukrainian special forces training center" in Zhytomyr Oblast.

 On 21 March, Ukraine halted a Russian attack on Brovary, while Russia claimed to have captured a Ukrainian command bunker in Mykolaivka.
 However, Russian forces were still reportedly struggling to organize the sufficient logistical support needed for major operations in the northwest of Kyiv.

 Unable to achieve a quick victory in Kyiv, Russian forces switched strategies and began using standoff weapons, indiscriminate bombing, and siege warfare.

-Between 22 and 24 March, Ukraine retook the strategically important town of Makariv (22 March), the village of Moshchun (23 March), and the small settlement of Lukyanovka (24 March).
-It was claimed that three Russian tanks and nine infantry fighting vehicles were destroyed at Lukyanovka, as well as some armor captured, while Ukrainian troops were reportedly working on the encirclement of Russian units in nearby villages.
+Between 22 and 24 March, Ukrainian forces retook the strategically important town of Makariv (22 March), the village of Moshchun (23 March), and the small settlement of Lukianivka (24 March).
+It was claimed that three Russian tanks and nine infantry fighting vehicles were destroyed at Lukianivka, as well as some armor captured, while Ukrainian troops were reportedly working on the encirclement of Russian units in nearby villages.
 Irpin was reportedly 80% controlled by Ukrainian forces, while Russia launched rocket attacks against the town.

 On 23 March, reports arose that Russian soldiers were starting to mutiny against their leaders.
 Colonel Yuri Medvedev was fighting in Makariv when a soldier from the 37th Guards Motor Rifle Brigade was reported to have deliberately rammed into the colonel, breaking both his legs, allegedly killing him.
 This was because the 37th Brigade, which he was commanding, was reported to have lost close to 50% of its men while fighting in Makariv.
 Dan Sabbagh wrote in The Guardian that while the attack most likely occurred, little evidence existed confirming that Medvedev had indeed died.